Graduate School Admission

 Application Process

-Application forms required for admission to the Graduate School are available electronically.
+The application required for admission to the Graduate School is available electronically.

 The applicant’s proposed academic program will examine material submitted to determine the adequacy of scholastic background and to decide whether departmental facilities are adequate for the expressed aims of the applicant.
 Upon the positive recommendation of the academic program, the Graduate School will determine whether minimum university requirements for admission have been met and, subsequently, will provide to the applicant formal notification as to the action taken.